adamsoliev/bearblog/intro-sql/blogpost.md

 * **data independence**: applications describe data logically, while the database decides how to store and access it.

 # <a id="relational-algebra-and-calculus" href="#table-of-contents">Relational algebra and calculus</a>
-Simply put, relational algebra and calculus are the mathematical languages of the relational model.
+Simply put, relational algebra (RA) and calculus (RC) are the mathematical languages of the relational model.
 They answer the question: if data is stored as tables, what does it mean to “operate” on them?

-Algebra provides a set of operators - SELECT, PROJECT - that transform relations step by step, like four basic operators (+, -, /, *) in arithmetic but with tables instead of numbers.
-Calculus, by contrast, describes the conditions rows must satisfy, without prescribing steps.
-SQL that we know today is the practical offspring of the relational model, inspired by both relational algebra and relational calculus.
-Yet SQL is not a strict disciple of either: it tolerates duplicates, NULLs, and ordering - features that stray from pure relational theory.
-It became the first successful language to operationalize Codd’s vision of separating “what” from “how”.
+RA provides a set of operators - `SELECT`, `PROJECT` and others - that transform relations step by step, much like +, -, /, * in arithmetic, except that they act on tables rather than numbers.
+RC, by contrast, describes the conditions rows must satisfy, without prescribing steps.

+SQL was inspired by both RA and RC.
+Yet SQL is not a strict disciple of either: it allows duplicates rows, NULLs, and implicit ordering - features absent from the original theory.
+It became the first successful language to separate “what” and “how”.

 # <a id="basic-sql" href="#table-of-contents">Basic SQL</a>